UncannyOwl/Uncanny-Automator/readme.txt

 * App Actions - Increased the default outgoing request timeout to better support longer-running app responses. #8009
 * Kit - Removed the unsupported OAuth connection flow and now support V4 connections by API key only. #8006
-* Stripe - Improved product and price dropdown performance in the recipe builder with cached remote loading and refresh support & Stripe - Product refunded trigger now correctly respects the selected price instead of firing for every refunded product. #7999
+* Stripe - Improved product and price dropdown performance in the recipe builder with cached remote loading and refresh support. #7999
+* Stripe - Product refunded trigger now correctly respects the selected price instead of firing for every refunded product. #7999

 **Fixed:**